KevKibe/Plant-Disease-Image-Classification-using-Pytorch-MLOPs-Pipeline/README.md

-## Problem Statement
+## Description
-This is a project to build aa ResNet CNN model that can be used to classify images of plant leaves as healthy or diseased.
-The model can also identify the specific disease that a leaf is suffering from, if applicable.
+This repository contains the code implementation of a ResNet CNN model used to classify images of plant leaves as healthy or diseased.
+The model also identifies the specific disease that a leaf is suffering from, if applicable.
 The repository also includes a link to the training data that was used to train the model, as well as instructions on how to use the model.

 ## Dataset
 The dataset is from [Kaggle](https://www.kaggle.com/datasets/vipoooool/new-plant-diseases-dataset) consisting of 87k images of healthy and diseased crop leaves categorized into 38 classes.
 The dataset is divided into 80/20 ratio of training and validation sets and a test set of 33 images.